Henry VIII Chronology – What Happened in 1515?

 Albany returned to Scotland

 John Stewart, Duke of Albany, returned to Scotland.
-He was escorted to Edinburgh where he demanded that Margaret hand over her sons James V and Alexander Duke of Ross.
+He was escorted to Edinburgh where he demanded that Margaret Tudor hand over her sons James V and Alexander Duke of Ross.
 Margaret refused and shut herself and her children in Stirling Castle.

 Summer 1515